DevExpress-Examples/winforms-overlay-form-display-custom-button/Readme.md

 In this example, there are `OverlayImagePainter` and `OverlayTextPainter` objects.
 Both objects derive from the `OverlayWindowPainterBase` class and implement the drawing logic for the image and text, respectively.
 You can use their APIs to customize the image and text.

-The `OverlayImagePainter` object draws a custom image at the center-top of the Overlay Form and handles clicks on the image.
+The `OverlayImagePainter` object draws a custom image at the top-center of the Overlay Form and handles clicks on the image.
 You can specify the following properties:

-* `Image` - the image in the normal state;
+* `Image` - the image in the normal state.
-* `HoverImage` - the image in the hovered state;
+* `HoverImage` - the image in the hovered state.
-* `ClickAction` - an action performed with a click on the image;
+* `ClickAction` - an action performed by a click on the image.

 The `OverlayTextPainter` object draws a custom label below the wait indicator.
 You can specify the following properties: